Blog

-Find out how much is the cost of studying Bachelor’s in Germany, including tuition, accommodation, and living expenses.
-Get insights on scholarships and other cost-effective ways for studying Bachelor’s in Germany
+Find out the full cost of studying a Bachelor's in Germany, including tuition, accommodation, and living expenses.
+Scholarships and money-saving tips included.

 TL;DR: A Bachelor's degree at a German public university costs EUR 30,000-45,000 total over 3-3.5 years, almost entirely living expenses since tuition is free (except Baden-Wurttemberg: EUR 1,500/semester for non-EU).
 Monthly costs run EUR 950-1,200 depending on city.
 You need EUR 11,904 in a blocked account for your visa.
 Private universities add EUR 5,000-20,000/year in tuition.